 17 Candidate Sourcing Strategies to Help You Find Top Talent

-1. Dial in your employer brand
+1. Focus on your employer brand

 Your employer brand encapsulates your reputation as a workplace.
 With a strong positive reputation, it’s easier to get candidates to apply and accept offers.